 See Valuation date and the value of benefits for information on how to determine the valuation date.

 Mulroy and Company Solicitors Galway will be happy to advise you in respect of all inheritance tax matters.
-Principal of the firm Martin Mulroy is a Member of the Institute of Taxation in Ireland and is therefore well placed to give advice on inheritance and other tax issues.
+We are well placed to give advice on inheritance and other tax issues.